RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 where basisfamily are either "cc" or "def2" and cardinals were [2,3] (CBS-cc-23, CBS-def2-23), [3,4] (CBS-cc-34, CBS-def2-34), [4,5] (CBS-cc-45) or [5,6] (CBS-cc-56)

 The advantage of CBS extrapolations for the total energy of N2 is obvious.
 All extrapolations lead to considerably lower energies than the individual basis set calculations and appear to converge well around an estimated CBS limit.
 Note that an exact estimate of the basis set limit is not always completely clear.
-One might assume that it lies somwehere close to the CCSD(T)/cc-pV6Z, CCSD(T)-F12/cc-pVQZ-F12 and CBS-cc-56 values:
+One might assume that it lies somewhere close to the CCSD(T)/cc-pV6Z, CCSD(T)-F12/cc-pVQZ-F12 and CBS-cc-56 values:

-E(cc-pV6Z): -109.4177701
+- E(cc-pV6Z): -109.4177701
-E(cc-pVQZ-F12): -109.4202075
+- E(cc-pVQZ-F12): -109.4202075
-E(CBS-cc-56): -109.4225008
+- E(CBS-cc-56): -109.4225008

 Most likely there is still a systematic basis-set error present in the cc-pV6Z result (giving a higher energy than the CBS limit), and probably also in the CCSD(T)-F12 calculation (plus some numerical noise of either sign due to the F12 correction).
 The extrapolated numbers should be more accurate the higher the cardinal numbers (i.e. CBS-cc-56 being the best) but there will also be some numerical error due to the nature of the extrapolation (dependence on extrapolation parameters) and that error could be of either sign.
 Most likely, however, the CBS-cc-56 number is closest to the exact CBS limit.

 **Converging the reaction energy**

-These total energies nonetheless have a spread of ~3 kcal/mol, again highlighting how difficult it is to converge the total electronic energy even when using very large basis sets.
+The best-estimate total energies candidates nonetheless have a spread of ~3 kcal/mol, again highlighting how difficult it is to converge the total electronic energy even when using very large basis sets.
 Luckily for reaction energies, most of the remaining basis set error is highly systematic and cancels out in most applications.
 Let's now do the same comparison for the bond-dissociation energy of N2 (the energy of the reaction: N2 => 2N) instead.